ietf-scitt/threat-model/THREAT-MODEL.md

 * Provide log access to only limited actors within a set of authorized actors

-* Provide access of log to unauthorized actors
+* Provide log access to unauthorized actors

-* Presenting a forked view of logs to only a sub-set of users
+* Presenting a forked view of log to only a sub-set of users

-* Provide access to unrelated claims to authorized third parties.
+* Provide access to unrelated claims to authorized third parties

-* Access to Policy documents, that control the behaviour of the log
+* Unauthorized access to policy documents, that control the behaviour of the log

 ## Threats to Independent Verifiers